 What kind of work experience and training does the program provide?

-There are currently three different entry-level occupational tracks:
+There are several entry-level occupational tracks.

 What certifications are available to earn?